-How to get the most out of your images
+How to get the most out of your wedding photos

 Although I am a documentary photographer who likes to capture your wedding day as it unfolds, I know that a lot of people still like to have group and family photographs.
 I try and make these as fun and relaxed as possible and I’ve written this post to try and help you get the best out of them.

 When it comes to writing your group shot list it is hard not to get carried away and end up with a list as long as your arm, this post is designed to help you think about what images you *really must have*.
 Posing for group shots is often the least favourite part of the day for most people so I do advise couples to keep it as short as possible so that you can get back to enjoying your day.
 I always aim to capture everybody candidly throughout the day but if you want to guarantee that everybody gets photographed then it’s good to start with a large group photograph of all guests straight after the ceremony before people start wandering off to the bar or to get changed (it happens, often!).

 Things to consider

 On average if you allow 2-5 minutes for gathering people for each group photograph you can see how it could easily get very time consuming.
 A list of 10 group shots could easily take the best part of an hour so if you do want that many then make sure you allow adequate time between the ceremony and dinner.

 Here are a few of my top tips to helping this part of the day run smoothly:

 - Allow more time than you think you’ll need, this part of the day always takes longer than people expect!

 - Nominate one of the wedding party or a family member to be the ‘people gatherer’.
 Ideally this person will know most of the guests and have a loud voice!